Recovering shared structure from multiple networks with unknown edge distributions: Perfect Clustering with Sub-gamma Edges

 \begin{remark}[Extensions of Theorem~\ref{thm:perfect}] {\em This result can be generalized in two natural directions.
 The first would be to allow for the communication matrix $B$ to depend on $n$.
-Generally speaking, provided the entries of $B$ do not go to zero too quickly, the quantities $\nmin$ and $\lambda_d(P)$ will grow quickly enough to ensure that $\| \Xhat - X W \|_F \rightarrow 0$, and Theorem~\ref{thm:perfect} still holds.
-This extension is straightforward and we omit the details.
+Generally speaking, provided the entries of $B$ do not go to zero too quickly, the quantities $\nmin$ and $\lambda_d(P)$ will grow quickly enough to ensure that $\| \Xtilde - X W \|_F \rightarrow 0$, and Theorem~\ref{thm:perfect} still holds This extension is straightforward and we omit the details (though see Remark~\ref{rem:sparsity} below).
 Another generalization would be to expand the class of clustering algorithms for which the perfect recovery condition in~\eqref{eq:perfect} holds.
-When there are $K$ clusters, the matrix $X$ has $K$ distinct rows, say, $x_1,x_2,\dots,x_K \in \R^d$, so that for all $i \in [n]$, $X_i \in \{x_1,x_2,\dots,x_K\}$.
-By Theorem~\ref{thm:subexpXhat}, provided the parameters grow at suitable rates, for all suitably large $n$, the rows of $\Xhat$ lie inside $K$ disjoint balls centered at these $K$ points.
-This yields a natural partition of the rows of $\Xhat$, and any clustering algorithm that successfully recovers this partition can correctly recover the community assignments.
-We leave it for future work to characterize the clustering algorithms that obtain this recovery guarantee.
+For example, an argument similar to that sketched in Theorem~\ref{thm:perfect} would apply equally well to another distance-based clustering method, such as $K$-medians, $K$-medoids or $K$-centers \citep{GarNeeRao1977}.
+When there are $K$ clusters, the matrix $Y$ has $K$ distinct rows, say, $y_1,y_2,\dots,Y_K \in \R^d$, so that for all $i \in [n]$, $X_i \in \{y_1,y_2,\dots,y_K\}$.
+By Theorem~\ref{thm:subexpXtilde}, provided the parameters grow at suitable rates, for all suitably large $n$, the rows of $\Xtilde$ lie in $K$ disjoint balls centered at the $K$ points $\{y_1,y_2,\dots,y_K\}$, and a clustering solution that does not place a centroid in each of these $K$ balls can be improved upon by a solution that does.
+We leave it for future work to characterize the clustering algorithms that obtain this recovery guarantee and the precise growth conditions on the model parameters required for these different algorithms to succeed. } \end{remark}